 In addition to Medicaid, emergency federal dollars are helping, but states say they need more sustainable and long-term funding in order to continue prevention and rescue efforts while still ensuring opioid addiction treatment is available.
 These costs are estimated to be at least $78 billion per year, which federal funding is not covering.
 In 2016, Congress authorized over $10 billion in federal funding for states, but only $2 billion was paid out between 2017 and 2019.
 In almost all states where legislatures have tried to place special taxes on opioid painkillers, drug company lobbying has prevented these measures from passing.
 Many state officials are instead counting on settlements in civil cases against drugmakers and distributors to bolster needed funds.

 Drugmakers, distributors, and pharmacies “have been sued by virtually every state and thousands of city and country governments.”
 Well over 2,000 lawsuits allege “the industry’s overly aggressive marketing of prescription painkillers and lax oversight over drug distribution contributed to widespread opioid addiction.”
-These suits have coalesced in a district court in Ohio; over 10 companies “are now being sued in federal court in Cleveland by nearly 2,000 cities, towns and counties alleging that they conspired to flood the nation with opioid… The companies, in turn, have blamed the epidemic on overprescribing by doctors and pharmacies and on customers who abused the drugs.”
+These suits coalesced in a district court in Ohio in 2018; over 10 companies were sued “in federal court in Cleveland by nearly 2,000 cities, towns and counties alleging that they conspired to flood the nation with opioids… The companies, in turn, have blamed the epidemic on overprescribing by doctors and pharmacies and on customers who abused the drugs.”
 Many of these companies have already paid over $1 billion in fines to the Justice Department and the FDA over opioid-related issues, and hundreds of millions to settle past state lawsuits.

 Other settlements include: